PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 Severe cutaneous adverse reactions, including fatal cases of SJS or TEN occurred in patients treated with PADCEV.
 SJS and TEN occurred predominantly during the first cycle of treatment but may occur later.

-Skin reactions occurred in 70% (all grades) of the 564 patients treated with PADCEV in combination with pembrolizumab in clinical trials.
-When PADCEV was given in combination with pembrolizumab, the incidence of skin reactions, including severe events, occurred at a higher rate compared to PADCEV as a single agent.
-The majority of the skin reactions that occurred with combination therapy included maculo-papular rash, macular rash and papular rash.
+Skin reactions occurred in 70% (all grades) of the 564 patients treated with PADCEV in combination with intravenous pembrolizumab for the treatment of locally advanced or mUC in clinical trials.
+When PADCEV was given in combination with intravenous pembrolizumab, the incidence of skin reactions, including severe events, occurred at a higher rate compared to PADCEV as a single agent.
+The majority of the skin reactions that occurred with combination therapy included maculo-papular rash, macular rash, and papular rash.
 Grade 3-4 skin reactions occurred in 17% of patients (Grade 3: 16%, Grade 4: 1%), including maculo-papular rash, bullous dermatitis, dermatitis, exfoliative dermatitis, pemphigoid, rash, erythematous rash, macular rash, and papular rash.
 A fatal reaction of bullous dermatitis occurred in one patient (0.2%).
 The median time to onset of severe skin reactions was 1.7 months (range: 0.1 to 17.2 months).
 Skin reactions led to discontinuation of PADCEV in 6% of patients [see Adverse Reactions (6.1)].
-Of the patients who experienced a skin reaction and had data regarding resolution (N = 391), 59% had complete resolution and 41% had residual skin reactions at their last evaluation.
+Of the patients who experienced a skin reaction and had data regarding resolution (n=391), 59% had complete resolution and 41% had residual skin reactions at their last evaluation.
 Of the patients with residual skin reactions at last evaluation, 27% (43/159) had Grade ≥2 skin reactions.

 Monitor patients closely throughout treatment for skin reactions.
 Consider topical corticosteroids and antihistamines, as clinically indicated.